w3c/openscreenprotocol/control_protocol.md

 `PresentationConnectionClose` event locally on connection objects based on its observation of the network state.

+**NOTE:** If the control channel and individual presentation connections use different network connections or transports, it would make sense to enumerate specific network errors here for the network failure of an individual presentation connection.

 ### Presentation Application Message

 This message is used to transmit an application message between the controller